 What is Chai Tea?

-Chai – the word for tea in India & Pakistan.
-And so the term ‘Chai Tea’ is literally ‘Tea tea’!
-Today the influence of chai can be seen in many hot beverages from chai lattes’ to ‘dirty chai’ and a multitude of chai blends.
+Chai – the word for Tea in India & Pakistan.
+And so the term 'Chai Tea' is literally 'Tea tea'!
+Today the influence of chai can be seen in many hot beverages, from chai lattes' to 'dirty chai' and a multitude of chai blends.
 This article sheds light on the beginnings of traditional chai, which we see as an expression of the flavours and cultures in tea concocted in British India.
-A time when people began to enjoy tea brewed with milk and spices such as cardamom and cinnamon and this enjoyment evolved to become an everyday necessity.
+People began to enjoy tea brewed with milk and spices such as cardamom and Cinnamon, and this enjoyment evolved to become an everyday necessity.

-“The effect of tea is cooling and as a beverage it is most suitable.
-It is especially fitting for persons of self-restraint and inner worth.”
+"The effect of tea is cooling, and it is most suitable as a beverage.
+It especially fits for persons of self-restraint and inner worth."

 - Lu Yu (715-803), Ch'a Ching

-Centuries later Portuguese and Dutch traders began importing tea to Europe, with regular shipments by 1610.
+Centuries later, Portuguese and Dutch traders began importing Tea to Europe, with regular shipments by 1610.
 The drink was slowly introduced into Europe as a medicinal beverage with therapeutic properties and was consumed only by the upper classes who could afford this heavily taxed herb!
-Tea was soon elevated beyond its medicinal status and became a social beverage thanks to Princess Catherine of Braganza, the Portuguese future queen consort of England, who set the trend amongst aristocratic women.
+Tea was soon elevated beyond its medicinal status and became a social beverage thanks to Princess Catherine of Braganza, England's Portuguese future queen consort.
+She set the trend amongst aristocratic women.

 At the time of British rule in India, the East India Company saw an opportunity to break the Chinese monopoly on tea.
-Taking a sample of tea seeds from China to India in 1774 they begin experimental planting in Calcutta.
-Following numerous failed attempts at growing the Chinese variety it was then later in 1823 a native variety of Camellia Sinensis plant was discovered by Scotsman Robert Bruce in Assam.
-The first British-led commercial tea plantation in India was established in Assam and in 1839 the first commercial sale of tea in London took place.
+Taking a sample of tea seeds from China to India in 1774, they began experimental planting in Calcutta.
+Following numerous failed attempts at growing the Chinese variety, later in 1823, a native type of Camellia Sinensis plant was discovered by Scotsman Robert Bruce in Assam.
+The first British-led commercial tea plantation in India was established in Assam, and in 1839, the first retail sale of Tea in London took place.